The Imposter Syndrome Resolution Intensive

 Set yourself up in a private space with reliable internet, wear comfortable clothing, have water and snacks available, and clear your entire day.
 Most clients find the virtual format surprisingly effective and appreciate the complete privacy of being in their own space.

-To get started, you'll schedule your intensive and pay your nonrefundable deposit.
-My record system will then email you the Executive Performance & Stress Assessment (EPSA) and consent documents to complete and sign virtually.
+Once approved, you'll schedule your intensive and pay your nonrefundable deposit.
+My secure system will then email you the Executive Performance & Stress Assessment (EPSA) and consent documents to complete and sign virtually.

 Since it's virtual, there are no travel time or location constraints — just block out one full day in your calendar.